Pharmaceutical Sciences – Master’s Degree and Doctorate

 ADMISSION

-The enrollment periods, the selection form and its criteria will be made available in the Faculty of Pharmaceutical Sciences (FCF) portal – http://www.fcf.unicamp.br/
+The enrollment periods, the selection form and its criteria will be made available in the Faculty of Pharmaceutical Sciences (FCF) portal – https://www.fcf.unicamp.br/

 POSTGRADUATE COMMITTEE (CPG)